 Do I have to pay road tax?

-On the whole, yes, but there are a few exceptions that could mean you – or more your vehicle – are exempt from paying vehicle excise duty.
+On the whole, yes, but there are a few exceptions that could mean you – or more importantly your vehicle – are exempt from paying vehicle excise duty.
 These include the following:

 - Your new car has zero CO2 emission from the tailpipe and comes with a list price of less than £40,000.